ArieHein/terraform-train/azure/TF3/readme.md

 }
 ```

 The next sections will include all of our Azure resource declarations.
-First, we start with our Resource Group but note a new concept we have not seen yet, **string concatenation**.
+First, we start with our Resource Group but note a new concept we have not seen yet, **String concatenation**.
 If we look at the **name** property of the **Resource Group**, we see a call to the **resource_prefix** variable but we also see that we added a suffix to the field name **-rg**.
 When doing string concatenation, you need to encase it all with double quotes, the variable in squiggly bracers and adding a **$** character in front to denote that this is a variable.

 ```terraform
   name     = "${var.resource_prefix}-rg"